SmartPracticeschool/SBSPS-Challenge-530-Tweet-sentiment-Analysis/README.md

 ## Web app final result

-The final project will be executed in a simple html page which can be deployed anywhere.
+The final project is executed in a html page which is deployed on IBM Cloud.
-I've deployed it on IBM Cloud

 https://website-sarthak1.mybluemix.net

 and Soon I will explain my project with a video.

-NOTE - I've also used AWS because IBM cloud services such as powerful GPU instances were not available for my projects since I'm a Student free tier limited user.
+NOTE - I've also used different cloud services because IBM cloud account provided by smartinternz is the limited free student Tier and has lots of limitation regarding instances and I needed powerful GPUs for my project which were not availabe in my free Student Tier with IBM.